Dead Cities (album): Overview

 The album art consisted of 3D graphics, photography, and writing complementing the album's themes, combined via digital image editing.
 This was created primarily by the band and then-frequent artistic collaborator Buggy G. Riphead.
 A limited edition release of the album included a 196-page book, containing additional artwork and writing in the same style.

 "My Kingdom" and "We Have Explosive" were released as singles.
 The "My Kingdom" music video was directed by the same artistic collaboration, whereas the "We Have Explosive" music video was directed by 2D-animator Run Wrake.

+This album marked the start of a collaboration between the band and modern minimalist composer Max Richter.
+The composer began as a pianist but ultimately worked on several of the album's tracks helping to co-write the track "Max".
+After Dead Cities, Richter continued to work with FSOL contributing to their Amorphous Androgynous albums The Isness (2002) and The Peppermint Tree and Seeds of Superconsciousness (2008).

 Track listing

 Though the album contains 13 tracks, the track listing on the back insert of the CD is ambiguous, as 15 song titles are listed, with most of the second half of songs not numbered.
 The common interpretation, confirmed by the promo edition of the CD, is listed here: